 This plan as suggested by Taylor is to attract highly efficient workers.
 In this plan, there are two-piece work rates, the one which is lower and the other is higher.

-2. What is the Purpose of this Scientific Management?
+What is the Definition of Standardization?

-3. What is the Limitation of Scientific Management?
+What is the Definition of Simplification?